Onto the films.

 The culmination comes when he finally tracks her down in the camp of a vicious Indian called “Scar.”

-He attacks the camp, his nephew kills Scar and Ethan chases Debbie down a sand bank.
+He attacks the camp, his nephew kills Scar and Ethan chases Debbie down a sandbank.
 In one of the most powerful moments in cinema history, made all the stronger by the Hidden Context, he comes across her with murder in his eyes, but upon looking at her, his child, he cannot do it and instead embraces her and carries her off to safety.
 Perhaps she reminds him of Martha too much to destroy?

-This is followed by the equally powerful ending.
-Much happens in the end of this film, but the part that stays with you is as the girl is taken back into her mother’s arms, Ethan stands silhouetted at the doorway looking in and with the sun at his back.
+This is followed by an equally powerful ending.
+Much happens at the end of this film, but the part that stays with you is as the girl is taken back to a new home, Ethan stands silhouetted at the doorway looking in and with the sun at his back.

-Seeing that he has mended the family by bringing her back, he turns and walks away into the dust.
-This always seemed to me to be about his violent, racist nature having no place in the family, but as I grew up, and began to understand the Hidden Context, I realised that it is much deeper than this.
+Seeing that he has repented by bringing her back, he turns and walks away into the dust.
 By rescuing this girl, his secret daughter, he has redeemed himself from his shame of having slept with his brother’s wife.
-He has no place in this family now and to remain would only complicate things.
+To remain would only complicate things.
 Taking to the honourable way out, he walks away moving from the shade of the doorway out into the light.

 It’s no wonder then that The Searchers was named the Greatest American Western of all time by the American Film Institute in 2008 and coined the phrase “That’ll be the day” that has been used in everything from songs to threats ever since.